 The cooling mechanism of the sheets is all in the fabric and the weave.
 Health.com says, “The National Sleep Foundation recommends a thread count of 200 to 400.”
 Natural fibers are your best bet.

 The materials themselves can sometimes cause a cooling effect because of natural absorbency and breathability.

-- Cotton — Often affordable cooling sheets use a nice cotton weave for air circulation.
+- Cotton — Often affordable cooling sheets use a nice cotton weave for air circulation, as Martha Stewart mentions.